 Ronald Van Deurzen is an acclaimed pianist & composer, diversifying in various contemporary instrumental music styles.
 His melodies on piano are often characterized by their lyrical qualities, complemented by a diverse array of instrumental accompaniments, ranging from orchestral arrangements to global instruments and synthesizers.
 Ronald's compositions frequently draw inspiration from nature and philosophical concepts, as well as genres such classical, jazz and world music.
 His portfolio encompasses music for visual and interactive media, as well as collaborations with numerous bands and live orchestra.
 He has independently released two albums in addition to a variety of singles.
-He was nominated at the Hollywood Music In Media Awards (2021) for best song in the New Age/Ambient category, and was selected as a winner at the lnterContinental Music Awards in Best of Pangea - Newage.
+He was nominated at the Hollywood Music In Media Awards for best song in the New Age/Ambient category, and was selected as a winner at the lnterContinental Music Awards in Best of Pangea - Newage.
 Ronald is currently working on his upcoming New Age album involving a variety of guest-musicians.
 He is also playing keyboards for Euphoria Station's next folk/progrock album, which will feature guitarvirtuoso Hoyt Binder, harmonicist Tollak Ollestad (ex Seal/Andrea Bocelli) and drummer Toss Panos (Sting) among others.

 After studying classical music in his early years, at the age of 15, the Dutch-born pianist embarked on his musical journey by joining a Dutch-Belgian folk band and their dance company.
 Despite being the youngest member of the band, he faced the daunting task of learning 60 songs in just two weeks.
 Following this intense preparation, he took to the stage multiple times each week, performing at various venues across the Benelux region, including bars, restaurants, and festivals.
 These years of live experiences were instrumental in shaping his musical personality and honing his skills on the keys.
 As a result, Ronald's abilities as a keyboardist earned him spots on numerous CD albums, such as Honor Way Down (released on Progrock Records) & The Reverie Suite (folk/progrock), genres that required him to deliver a solid level of technical proficiency as a player.
 These albums gained recognition with airplay on numerous online and FM radio stations, along with positive feedback in publications such as Dutch Progressive Rock Page, Profil Prog, Fireworks UK, Rock In Spain, Prog Sphere, Swedenrock, Background Magazine and iOpages in The Netherlands.

 "... exceptionally tasteful and technically highstanding..."